dettier/sculp/README.md

 Default value is `en`.

 #### `strict`
 By default Sculp will try to cast value to required type.
-For example it will return 42 when validating string '42' with { type : Type.NUMBER } scheme.
+For example it will return 42 when validating string '42' with { type : Type.NUMBER } schema.
 If you don't want Sculp to try to cast values to required types you can set `strict` option to `true`.
 Default value is `false`.